 * PPI refunds obtained through our claims service, amount is prior to our fees plus VAT and any income tax.

-Many consumers may have been mis-sold PPI (Payment Protection Insurance) by Santander, PPI may have been added to a customer's policy by Santander, in some cases without their knowledge.
+Many customers may have been mis-sold PPI (Payment Protection Insurance) by Santander, PPI may have been attached to a customer's policy by Santander, in some cases without their knowledge.
 Santander may have disapproved a credit application if PPI was refused by the customer.

 Santander PPI wasn't all bad, it was intended to protect borrowers' from being unable to make repayments if they were unable to work due to illness or injury.
 The problem was how PPI was mis-sold by Santander.

-There are many examples of Santander mis-selling PPI, some customers were not even made aware by Santander that PPI was attached to their policy, and if the customer was made aware that PPI had been attached, they were not informed by Santander that it was optional.
+There are many examples of Santander mis-selling PPI, some consumers were not even made aware by Santander that PPI was added to their policy, and if the customer was made aware that PPI had been added, they were not informed by Santander that it was optional.